pingcap/docs/tidb-cloud/secure-connections-to-serverless-tier-clusters.md

 You should copy the password after you create it, and only reset the password after leaving the connect page.
 Since the serverless cluster is accessed through the Internet,if you need to use the password elsewhere, every time you click on your cluster connection, you need to reset the password of your database cluster to ensure the security and compliance of the database password.

-## Root Digital certificate management of Serverless Tier
+## Root certificate management

-### Root Digital certificate‘s issuance and validity
+### Root certificate issuance and validity

 TiDB Serverless Tier uses certificates from [Let's Encrypt](https://letsencrypt.org/) as a Certificate Authority (CA) for TLS connection between clients and TiDB Serverless Tier clusters.
 Usually, the root certificate ([ISRG Root X1](https://letsencrypt.org/certs/isrgrootx1.pem.txt)) of Let's Encrypt is present in your system's root CA stores.
-Let's Encrypt issues Serverless Tier Server digital certificates that are valid for 90 days and will be automatically rotated upon expiration.
+The Serverless Tier Server digital certificates issued by Let's Encrypt are valid for 90 days and will be automatically rotated upon expiration.

+> **Note:**
+>
-TiDB Serverless Tier does not provide a CA root certificate download, because we don't guarantee that the same CA will be used to issue a certificate in the future, which will cause the CA root certificate to change.
+> TiDB Serverless Tier does not provide a CA root certificate download, because we don't guarantee that the same CA will be used to issue a certificate in the future, which will cause the CA root certificate to change.

 If the client uses the system's root CA stores by default, such as Java and Go, you can easily connect securely to TiDB Serverless Tier clusters without specifying the path of CA roots.